Welcome to a private view at Burgh House

 Architectural portraits in stoneware, with underglaze oxides and a clear glaze, fired to 1250 degrees; each inscribed and signed on the back.

 A little further west we find these three London houses, neighbours in time, rather than space.
-One of my favourite commissions of 2019 was for a group of houses in a time-line, a family’s sequence of five homes from their earliest small London mews house to their present home in West Sussex – and the first three were these London houses.
+One of my favourite commissions of 2019 was for a group of houses in a time-line, a family’s sequence of five homes from their earliest small London mews house to their present home in West Sussex – and three of them were these London houses.
 I made the group together in proportion, first drawing each house from archive photos, and then talking with the family about their memories of the houses, what they were growing in the garden or window boxes, what colour the glass in the windows was, so as to build into the portrait memories that can’t be photographed, deeper than the merely visible.
 Each house was inscribed on the back with the names of family members who lived there – so the growing family was recorded along the timeline of their homes.
 These three are each very characterful, individual houses, and somehow also convey the character of their London ‘villages’ – the smart but simple Chelsea mews, the Victorian terraced house with its lovely brick detailing, woodwork and tiled path, the elegant black and white Edwardian family house with its Arts and Crafts irregularities and beautiful wisteria.

 — | —